swaldman/c3p0/README.md

 $ mill test.test
 ```

-Mostly c3p0 is tested by running a few test applications, varying config ad hoc to see how things work.
+Mostly c3p0 is tested by running a few test applications, and varying config _ad hoc_ to see how things work.

+_If you think c3p0 could/should be tested more professionally and automatically, me too!
+I'd love a pull request!_

 [`buid.sc`](build.sc) contains a lot of test applications, but the most important are

 ```plaintext